Kraftwerk's Florian Schneider 1947 – 2020: the NME obituary

 With ‘The Man-Machine’, the band had taken to limiting interviews and hiding behind authoritarian showroom dummy effigies of themselves.
 This was a statement on their wish to unite with their machines in the ultimate, automated humanoid collaboration: “We love our machines,” Schneider said in 1978, “we have an erotic relationship with them.”

 Yet their music was swiftly becoming inescapable.
-Thanks to the patronage of the likes of Bowie and Iggy Pop – name-checked on ‘Autobahn’ even though their mooted collaboration never transpired – the band’s motorik sounds infiltrated new wave and post-punk, infecting everyone from Joy Division and Wire to Duran Duran and Ultravox, and formed the bedrock of ‘80s synth-pop.
+Thanks to the patronage of the likes of Bowie and Iggy Pop – name-checked on the ‘Trans-Europe Express’ single even though their mooted collaboration never transpired – the band’s motorik sounds infiltrated new wave and post-punk, infecting everyone from Joy Division and Wire to Duran Duran, Gary Numan, The Human League and Ultravox, and formed the bedrock of ‘80s synth-pop.
 Meanwhile, in Detroit, Afrika Bambaataa’s 1982 reworking of Kraftwerk’s ‘Numbers’ into hip-hop hit ‘Planet Rock’ inspired a DJ and dance explosion of what would become known as electro.

 In the wake of this relatively furiously paced decade, Kraftwerk would release albums very sporadically.
 After 1986’s ‘Electric Café’ was considered a disappointment, a 1991 album of modernist remixes of classic tracks, ‘The Mix’, revived interest in band activities, but then virtually nothing emerged from Kling Klang until 2003 when their last album to date, ‘Tour de France Soundtracks’, was released to coincide with that year’s Tour de France (Schneider and Hütter had become obsessive cyclists).